In Chicago, Trump calls the city an embarrassment to the US

 Trump has long held up the nation’s third-largest city as the poster child of urban violence and dysfunctional Democratic politics.

-At one point in the address, Trump turned his daily complaint about the impeachment inquiry into a swipe at “Empire” actor Jussie Smollett, who has been accused of making a false claim about being attacked by Trump supporters in Chicago earlier this year.
+At one point in the address, Trump turned his daily complaint about the impeachment inquiry into a swipe at “Empire” actor Jussie Smollett, who authorities say fabricated a claim about being attacked by Trump supporters in Chicago earlier this year.

 “You have the case of this wise guy Jessie Smollett … and he said MAGA country did it,” Trump said, using the acronym for his “Make America Great Again” campaign slogan.
 “It’s a real big scam, just like the impeachment of your president is a scam.”